davidepatti/ultraviolet/README.md

   listen to events:
   I’m UVNode X find me a peer with these features etc… I’m UVNode X I want to open/close a channel to Y
-- starts a separate UVMServer thread to accept commands via socket (when not used as a library)
+- starts a separate UVManager.UVMServer thread to accept commands via socket (when not used as a library)

-An simple UVMClient to interact with UVMServer is provided, but different client implementations are possible (e.g. GUI)
+An simple UVMClient to interact with UVManager.UVMServer is provided, but different client implementations are possible (e.g. GUI)

 # Timechain
 This component consistis of that thread modeling a running blockchain, just to model the timing.